 The MTD for ITSA Timetable

-• April 2026: Individuals making over £50,000 of annual income from self-employed businesses or rental properties will report under the MTD for ITSA.
+• April 2026: Individuals making over £50,000 of combined annual income (not profit) from self-employed businesses or rental properties will need to comply with MTD for ITSA.

-• April 2027: This changes to individuals making over £30,000 of annual income from self-employed businesses or rental properties will report under the MTD for ITSA.
+• April 2027: This changes to individuals making over £30,000 of combined annual income (not profit) from self-employed businesses or rental properties needing to comply with MTD for ITSA.

 HMRC Compatible Cloud-Based Accounting Software